-Approximately 130 million emergency room (ER) visits occur in the U.S. every year, with 25% of these ER visits taking place during the summer (CDC, 2022).
+Approximately 140 million emergency room (ER) visits occur in the U.S. every year, with 25% of them taking place during the summer (CDC, 2022).
 The summer months bring unique health risks that aren’t as prominent in other seasons, accounting for this significant spike.

 The key to minimizing summertime ER visits is knowing the common causes for these incidents and how to prevent them.